After a long winter when most people in Istria were in hermit mode, the heat and long days of summer are finally here.

 In the summer, it’s also time for a visit from the scarab beetle.
 For a small bug, it makes a surprisingly loud buzzing sound, but these pretty metallic blue beetles are inoffensive.
 I like to imagine they’ve flown in all the way from Egypt to announce that summer has arrived.

-Other posts about Istria
+Our other posts about Istria

 - 5 hiking trails on Učka Mountain